 The great thing about being a VA is that you could choose to offer all of these services, or focus on one service that best suits your skills.

 You can pick up as many or as few clients as you have time for, making it a perfect flexible job for parents.
+Many VAs manage to make £1000 a month or more within their first few weeks.

 A transcriptionist turns audio recordings into text.
 If you have a good ear and type fast, this could be a great side hustle or even full time career for you.